brzozanet/react-todo-list-nodb/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-_If these two links are identical, the project is done_
+_If these two links are identical, the project is done 😀_

 [Final project](https://zrozumiec-react-todo-app.netlify.app/)